Visionary of the American Valentine, Esther Howland, (1828-1904).

 She took out an advertisement in the Worcester Spy on February 5, 1850, featuring her product and the wide range of prices.

-The Howland Valentines were known coast to coast for their details and beauty, launching a $100,000 annual business.
+The Howland Valentines was known coast to coast for their details and beauty, launching a $100,000 annual business.

 Esther Howland was not the first to create Valentines in the United States.